- Where do I apply for a firearms certificate?

 On April 8 2016 a new EU Deactivation Regulation came into force.
 It introduced new EU-wide standards for deactivated firearms to ensure that deactivated firearms cannot be reactivated.
 This Regulation also introduced an EU Deactivation Certificate and a new EU deactivation mark.
-This Regulation sets out a new set of deactivation requirements for anything deactivated from 08 April 2016 onwards.
+This Regulation sets out a new set of deactivation requirements for anything deactivated from 8 April 2016 onwards.
 It has subsequently been amended by Commission Implementing Regulation (EU) 2018/337 which came into effect on 20 June 2018 and which provides for revised technical specifications.

 Existing deactivated firearms not capable of being fired, may still be kept on the written authorisation of the local Superintendent.
 However, it should be noted the Regulation stipulates that these must be re-deactivated to the new EU deactivation standards upon sale, transfer or gift (including inheritance).

-Where a deactivated firearm is being placed on the market or is changing ownership, the EU Deactivation Certificate must state that the firearm has been deactivated in accordance with the Commission Implementing Regulation (EU) 2015/2403.
+Where a deactivated firearm is being placed on the market or is changing ownership, the EU Deactivation Certificate must state that the firearm has been deactivated in accordance with the Commission Implementing Regulation (EU) 2018/337.
 The firearm must also have the new EU deactivation mark on it.
 Deactivated firearms that cannot meet this requirement will not be issued with an import licence.

 - I would like to register as a firearm’s dealer/gunsmith/ammunition dealer.
 Where do I start?